offbynull/learn/Bioinformatics/input/input.md

 This algorithm scores a motif matrix by summing up the number of unpopular items in a column.
 For example, imagine a column has 7 Ts, 2 Cs, and 1A.
 The Ts are the most popular (7 items), meaning that the 3 items (2 Cs and 1 A) are unpopular -- the score for the column is 3.

 Sum up each of the column scores to the get the final score for the motif matrix.
+A lower score is better.

 ```{output}
 ch2_code/src/ScoreMotif.py